Kosovo je Srbija

 Byzantines were heavily Christianized.
 The vast majority of Serbia (and Kosovo) had already converted to Christianity during the Byzantine reign.

 Finally, the territory became under the control of the Serbian Empire in 1346.
-This meant that the Serbs controlled Kosovo at this time, entirely.
-It also meant that most of the regions population were ethnic Serbs and Christians (from the Bulgarian and Byzantine influences).
+This meant that the Serbs controlled Kosovo at this time entirely.
+It also meant that most of the region’s population was ethnic Serbs and Christians (from the Bulgarian and Byzantine influences).